>POETRY IS AN AWARENESS OF THE WORLD, A PARTICULAR WAY OF RELATING

 and Monika Scheide "Locked away - art from prisoner of war camps".

-In cooperation with the Förderverein Theresienkapelle Singen e.V. and supported by
+In cooperation with the Förderverein Theresienkapelle Singen e.V. and funded by the

 Published by Dr. Carmen Scheide.